Michael Mansfield

 Classes

-Since 1977, he has helped young people learn through the performing arts (dance, song, theater, music-making, puppetry, and clowning).
-His training includes an MFA in theater from The Acting Company at the Arts Educational School in London and a BA in Philosophy and English and Theater from St. Louis University.
-He has Master and Doctoral degrees in ritual, education, and the arts.
+Michael helps young people learn about life through the performing arts – dance, creative movement, song, theater, music-making, puppetry, and clowning.
 Michael's dance background includes tap, jazz, ballet, modern, ballroom, historical dance, cultural/folk dance, musical theater, ice dance, improvisation, and creative movement, having studied dance since 1976 in London, New York, Milwaukee, St. Louis, and the Bay Area.
-He has an extensive background in African-Haitian Dance, sometimes known as Primitive Rhythms or as the Dunham Technique (created by pioneer choreographer and dancer Katherine Dunham).
+He has an extensive background in African-Haitian Dance, sometimes known as Primitive Rhythms or Dunham Technique (created by pioneer choreographer, anthropologist, and dancer Katherine Dunham).
 He has taught and/or studied world dance in Central America, Europe, Asia, and Africa.
+His training includes an MFA in theater from The Acting Company at the Arts Educational School in London and a BA in Philosophy, English, and Theater from St. Louis University.
+He has Master and Doctoral degrees in arts, ritual, world religions, and education.

-When not teaching dance to young people, he works with and teaches college students at UC Berkeley in the Department of Theater, Dance, and Performance Studies.
-He also engages adults in lifelong learning experiences at Aurora Theatre Company and The Marsh Theater.
-He co-directs the Berkeley Interactive Theater, a company of actors who train groups and communities around themes of race, class, religion, age, ability, and status using theater, grounded in the work and practice of Augusto Boal's Theater of the Oppressed techniques.
+When not teaching dance to young people, he works with college students at University of California Center Sacramento helping young adults explore internships and careers in government, social, and civil service positions.
+He directs Berkeley Interactive Theater, a company of teaching artists providing life-long learning experiences for groups and teams of students, faculty, staff, and administration in universities and medical centers around themes of race, class, religion, age, ability, gender, and status using theater, grounded in the work and practice of Augusto Boal’s “Theater of the Oppressed” pedagogy.